Kensington, Philadelphia: Geography

-Location

 As with all neighborhoods in the city, the lack of any official designation means the boundaries of the area vary between sources over time.
-Before the Act of Consolidation, 1854, the Kensington District included portions of the neighborhoods known today as Olde Kensington, East Kensington, West Kensington, and Fishtown, with its northern border at Lehigh Avenue.
+Before the Act of Consolidation, 1854, the Kensington District was an independent municipality, which included portions of the neighborhoods known today as Olde Kensington, East Kensington, West Kensington, and Fishtown, with its northern border at Lehigh Avenue and its eastern boundary at Frankford Avenue.
 These boundaries have since shifted so that a large area north of Lehigh Avenue is now considered part of Kensington, while Fishtown is no longer considered part of the neighborhood.
 The current greater Kensington area roughly coincides with the former Kensington District, Richmond District, Aramingo Borough, and Northern Liberties Township.

-The generally accepted boundaries of the neighborhood are Front Street and 5th Street to the West, the Amtrak train tracks to the North, Trenton Avenue, the Trenton Avenue train tracks, and Frankford Avenue to the East, and Cecil B. Moore Avenue to the South.
+The generally accepted boundaries of the neighborhood are Front Street and 5th Street to the West; the Amtrak train tracks to the North; Trenton Avenue, the Trenton Avenue train tracks, and Frankford Avenue to the East; and Cecil B. Moore Avenue to the South.
 More simply, some define Kensington as the triangular area bounded by Erie Avenue to the north, Front Street (and sometimes Fifth Street) to the West, and Trenton Avenue to the East.
-Google Maps’ borders for Kensington show it including much of what is considered Fishtown and excludes West Kensington.

 Kensington belongs to or divides Lower Northeast and North Philadelphia.
-It is part of the River Wards section of the city, a group of neighborhoods close to the Delaware River in North Philadelphia.
+It is part of the River Wards section of the city, a group of neighborhoods close to the Delaware River in North and Northeast Philadelphia.
 Kensington's river ward identity puts it in contrast with the neighborhoods to its west.
 Fairhill and Norris Square are separate from Kensington with a more central North Philadelphia identity; however, exactly where the neighborhoods separate is subject to much debate and there are people within both neighborhoods who identify with Kensington.

 To the east of Kensington, Port Richmond and Olde Richmond are each predominantly white neighborhoods.
 Port Richmond has a historically Polish population but is becoming more mixed, and Olde Richmond, an area just north of Fishtown, is experiencing similar gentrification.
 Juniata, the neighborhood to the north, and Kensington are similar demographically, yet the former is slightly wealthier and has more green space.